MS SQL Server

 Hasura allows connecting to a SQL Server database and build a GraphQL API based on the database schema.

 - SQL Server 2016 and upwards

 To try Hasura with SQL Server, you'll need your own new or existing SQL Server database.

 Here are 2 ways you can get started with Hasura and SQL Server:

 - Hasura Cloud: You'll need to be able to access your SQL Server database from Hasura Cloud.

 - Docker: Run Hasura with Docker and then connect your SQL Server database to Hasura.

-Hasura currently supports queries, subscriptions, mutations, relationships and permissions on MS SQL Server.
+Hasura currently supports queries, subscriptions, mutations, relationships, permissions, and Event Triggers on MS SQL Server.

 Keep up to date

 If you'd like to stay informed about the status of SQL Server support, subscribe to our newsletter and join our discord!